barryclark/jekyll-now/_posts/2020-01-27-Payments-Intro-Part2.md

 The world is turning multi-polar.

 Whether it is [China-US-EU][34] or some [other][35] [combination][36] is of little importance.
-What is important to note is the disproportionate dominance of a single country and its currency (US dollar) in the global payments system.
+What is important to note is the disproportionate dominance of a single currency (US dollar) in the global payments system.
-Just a cursory glance at the actual [topology][37] of the [SWIFT network][38] is enough to prove that it is global in name only.
+Just a cursory glance at the actual [topology][37] of the [SWIFT network][38] is enough to prove that SWIFT is global in name only.
-95% of the network coverage goes through US financial institutions.
+95% of the network's routing goes through US financial institutions.
 This makes it laughably easy for the US to [weaponize][39] its infrastructure and for the world to immediately comply. <sup>[6](#footnote_6)</sup>
 An EU attempt to keep the Iran nuclear deal [alive][54] (and override US sanctions), resulted in something more [like a barter system][53] than a payments network.